xiangmingcai/UMOT/README.md

 **The UMO is the core module of the UMOT toolkit.** In fact, both UMG and UIB are designed to support the use of UMO.
 The UMG is super-powerful💪 and user-friendly🥰 in addressing most unmixinng issues😵.
 The algorithm of UMO will be released in our paper, which in ongoing...🥱

-For the whole UMOT project, fcs files from Aurora and Xenith were tested and supported.🔓
+For the whole UMOT project, fcs files from Aurora and Xenith were already tested and supported.🔓

 If you find any bug💔, fell free to post in the [Issues](https://github.com/xiangmingcai/UMOT/issues).